zazortik/azure-xplat-cli/Documentation/BestPractices-Testing.md

       });

       //negative test
-      it('should fail when an invalid resource group is provided', function (done/*Always provide the done callback as a parameter*/) {
+      it('should fail when an invalid resource group is provided', function (done /*Always provide the done callback as a parameter*/) {
         suite.execute('group log show -n %s --json', 'random_group_name', function (result) {
           result.exitStatus.should.equal(1);
           //errorText property of result will contain the expected error message.
 Doing a Regex match